 Activities such as downloading unauthorized copies of text, music, videos, games, computer software, or any other material protected by copyright may also incur serious personal consequences such as terminating your university computer privileges or affecting your status at the university.
 Students, faculty, and other members of the BYU community should review the BYU Copyright Policy and Repeat Infringer Policy, which further describe the consequences of committing copyright infringement.

-If you are unsure whether any files you would like to download are legally authorized, review the Copyright Knowledgebase Section of the BYU Copyright Licensing Office website, or contact the BYU Copyright Licensing Office.A paper copy of these policies and related information is available on request from the BYU Copyright Licensing Office.
+If you are unsure whether any proposed use of a copyrighted work is legally authorized, review the Knowledgebase section of the BYU Copyright Licensing Office website, or contact the BYU Copyright Licensing Office.